JoseRZapata/data-science-project-template/README.md

 ### 👍 Recommendations

-It is highly recommended to use a python version manager like [Pyenv] and this project is set to use [Poetry] >= 1.8 to manage the dependencies and the environment.
+It is highly recommended to use managers for the python versions, dependencies and virtual environments.

-**Note:** [Poetry] >= 1.8 should always be installed in a dedicated virtual environment to isolate it from the rest of your system. [why?](https://python-poetry.org/docs/#installation), I recommend using [UV] to install poetry in an isolated environment.
+This project uses [UV], a extremely fast tool to replace [pip](https://pip.pypa.io/en/stable/), pip-tools, [Pipx], [Poetry], [Pyenv], twine, [virtualenv](https://virtualenv.pypa.io/en/latest/), and more.

 🌟 Check how to setup your environment: <https://joserzapata.github.io/data-science-project-template/local_setup/>